 - 1.5.
 Inquiries from Councilors and Officers on manuscripts under consideration will be handled in the same manner as communications from the general membership, which reflects the editorial staff’s standard practices.
 Communications from Officers and Councilors about editorial business are considered official Society business, unless otherwise identified.
 Official inquiries will receive prompt and complete action that becomes part of the Society's official record.

 2. Editors, Associate Editors, and Guest Editors of Books

 The term Editor as used below refers to Editors, Associate Editors, Guest Editors of books, and Editorial Board members when delegated to serve in an editorial capacity.

 - 2.1.
 Editors will give manuscripts unbiased consideration.

 - 2.2.
-Editors should process manuscripts rapidly.
+Editors should process manuscripts expeditiously.

 - 2.3.
 The Editor has sole responsibility for acceptance or rejection of a manuscript.
 Manuscripts should have peer review, but the Editor may reject or accept for cause (inappropriate for journal, clearly of poor quality, contents previously published elsewhere, etc.)

 - 2.7.
-The Editor should not use information, data, theories, or interpretations of submitted manuscript in her/his own work until that manuscript is in press or published unless the author has given permission to do so.
+The Editor must not use information, data, theories, or interpretations of submitted manuscript in her/his own work until that manuscript is in press or published unless the author has given permission to do so.

 3. Authors and Co-authors